konfig-dev/konfig/generator/konfig-integration-tests/sdks/swift-snaptrade/swift/docs/OptionsAPI.md

 let userId = "userId_example" // String |
 let userSecret = "userSecret_example" // String |
-let accountId = "accountId_example" // String | The ID of the account to fetch options holdings for.
+let accountId = UUID().uuidString // String | The ID of the account to fetch options holdings for.

 // Get the options holdings in the account OptionsAPI.listOptionHoldings(userId: userId, userSecret: userSecret, accountId: accountId) { (response, error) in